Thagshan/csci3055u-project-template/README.md

 >_To compile, type hello.scala (filename.scala) in compiler._

 ```
-  println("Hello, world, from a script!")
+  println("Hello World!
+This is a script!")
  ```
 *Loops*
 ```